Chichicastenango Mayan Market

 Iglesia de Santo Tomas and Calvary Church

-While we are at the market, we'll proceed to Igesia de Santo Tomas (Church of Saint Thomas).
+Iglesia de Santo Tomas (Church of Saint Thomas).
 This historic structure, built in 1540, often plays host to Mayan rituals.
-Just across the plaza is Calvary Church, a slightly more compact version of Iglesia Santo Tomas, which you’ll also have a chance to visit.
+Just across the plaza is Calvary Church, a slightly more compact version of Iglesia Santo Tomas represent the duality.
+The most impresive to remember is that this used to be a Mayan Altar and one of the most relevant treasures of our times was found there in 1700, The Popol Vuh manuscript by friar Fray Francisco de Ximénez, he translated it to spanish.

 Stop 3